Alexmhack/django_library/README.md

 Author model contains the first_name last_name DOB DOD(optional) and the ordering in model, str representation and reverse for the author

+If anybody donates some books to library of another language then for that we have a seperate model that will have a name and __str__ method and will be used as a ForeignKey in Book model with null=True and models.SET_NULL as we don't want to delete the objects related to it